hrabe/odbc-on-macos/README.md

 brew install unixodbc
 ```

-### Locate your odbc driver and data source config files
+### Locate your ODBC Driver and Data Source config files

 We need the location for later modification to setup ODBC driver and Test DSN entries.
 Run `odbcinst -j` to get the location of the **odbcinst.ini** and **odbc.ini** files.
 You should get as example: